The Only Show in Town

 Me: “And then on the other side, you have the world of happening.
 Happening is what occurs.
 One way to think about happening is actions, interactions, responses, behaviors.
 But the truth is, as soon as we start naming the happening, measuring the happening, we’re no longer dealing with the happening.
 We’re dealing with meaning again.”

-I held the papers perpendicular to each other.
+I made the papers perpendicular to each other.

 Mark was nodding.
 Brian was watching.

-Brian then walked through active inference and the free energy principle, connecting what I was describing to their work.
-I followed with a question that would separate direct causation from responsive action.
+Brian walked through active inference and the free energy principle, connecting what I was describing to their work.

 Me: “Let me ask you something.
 This is just natural world stuff.
 If I play some music, whatever music it is, and then you dance.
 Did the music make you dance?
 Or did you dance in response to the music?”